We are working with others on a number of projects to help regenerate Coalville - and we need your help!

 The former Pick and Shovel pub on Memorial Square stood empty for more than ten years.
 Thanks to a partnership between the council, emh group and the Homes and Communities Agency, 14 affordable apartments have taken the place of the derelict building.

-We are offering grants shop owners on Hotel Street and High Street to improve the look and feel of their shop fronts.
-A key part of the conservation area, these shop fronts will benefit from phase 1 of this scheme.
+We offer grants to business owners on Hotel Street and High Street to improve the look and feel of their frontages.
+A key part of the conservation area, many businesses in the designated zones have benefited from the scheme.

-The first shop fronts are now complete - Martin & Co estate agents on High Street has had a complete face lift, premises at 16-18 Hotel Street have had a fresh coat of paint and the Bitter and Twisted Micro Pub is currently undergoing work to bring back historic elements of its frontage - all thanks to grants from the council.
-We have received several further applications and are speaking to a number of businesses about the possibilities for their premises.
+Martin & Co estate agents on High Street has had a complete face lift, premises at 16-18 Hotel Street have had a fresh coat of paint, Bitter and Twisted Micro Pub has brought back historic elements, La Torre and Swanswell look fresh and new, and both PJ Collier and Music Maker are looking good, as well as the Constitutional Club, all thanks to grants from the council.

 The site of the Ford Motors Coalville garage and shops on Hotel Street has planning permission for new retail units.
 We have worked with the owners of the site to make sure the design of the scheme is appropriate for the area, as well as working on planning conditions.